ben-zen/uri-library/README.md

   rooted or not, and it cannot change from a hierarchical URI to a non-hierarchical URI.
 * `uri(std::map<component, std::string> const &components, scheme_category
-  category, bool rooted_path)`: Constructs a new URI from the components given.
+  category, bool rooted_path, query_argument_separator separator =
+  query_argument_separator::ampersand)`: Constructs a new URI from the components given.
 Note that currently it is possible to build very invalid URIs with this setup, as no validation is performed (as of right now.)
 This constructor is a wee bit experimental.

 ### Accessors ###
 * `std::string const &get_scheme() const`: get the scheme component.